This chapter helps you get up and running with Cumulus Linux quickly and easily.

 Cumulus Linux does not put all ports into a bridge by default.
-To create a bridge and configure one or more front panel ports as members of the bridge, use the following examples as guides.
+To configure a front panel port or create a bridge, edit the

-In the following configuration example, the front panel port swp1 is placed into a bridge called bridge.
-The NCLU commands are:
+In the following configuration example, the front panel port swp1 is placed into a bridge called br0:

 To view the changes in the kernel, use the